pineapp6e/skeleton-ns/README.md

 =====================

 # About
   This is a java [C1000k-Servers](https://github.com/smallnest/C1000K-Servers) implementation.
+WebSocket Server for 1,000,000 connections test.

 ### Pre-requisites
  * jdk1.6+